olgazed/rsschool-cv/cv.md

   * English language and literature
 * Life and work in London, 2005 - 2006
 * Moscow High School of Social and Economic Sciences, 2006 - 2007
-  * English for IELTS, practical psychology
+  * English for IELTS, practical psychology__
+  Since then I have been using English in my work.